RyanSandford/personal-site/_projects/hott.md

 </div>

 A well written and informal introduction to HoTT can be found [here](http://www.science4all.org/article/homotopy-type-theory/).
-The author also provides some very nice visuals (including the thumbnail of this project).
+The author also provides some very nice visualizations (including the thumbnail of this project).

 <div class="row justify-content-sm-center">
     <div class="col-sm-4 mt-3 mt-md-0">